Optimal Equivariant Matchings on the 6-Cube with an Application to the King Wen Sequence: Introduction

-For $n = 6$, one might expect this to be trivial: just pair each element with the cheaper option.
+For $n = 6$, one might expect the $\comp/\rev$ problem to be trivial: pair each element with the cheaper option.
 But in most equivariant matching problems, locally optimal choices conflict globally---choosing the cheapest partner for $h$ may force a suboptimal choice elsewhere.
-Our main result is that for $\B^6$, \emph{no such conflicts arise}: a simple greedy rule yields the unique global optimum.
+Here, no such conflicts arise inside the $\comp/\rev$ class.
 The key is Lemma~\ref{lem:noconflict}, which shows that $\comp$ and $\rev$ never genuinely compete---whenever they differ in cost, $\rev$ is strictly cheaper.

-As an application, we verify that the King Wen sequence---a traditional ordering of the 64 hexagrams of the I Ching into 32 pairs---is isomorphic to this unique optimal matching.
-We also note that relaxing to full $K_4$-equivariant matchings (allowing $\comp \circ \rev$ pairings) yields lower cost (96 vs 120), but requires per-orbit case analysis rather than a uniform rule.
+As an application, we verify that the King Wen sequence---a traditional ordering of the 64 hexagrams of the I Ching into 32 pairs---is isomorphic to this unique $\comp/\rev$ optimum.
+Relaxing to the full $K_4$ action changes the pure Hamming problem: $\comp \circ \rev$ is then preferred on some orbits, reducing the cost from 120 to 96.
+This does not contradict the King Wen rule; rather, it reveals the additional principle the rule is optimizing.
+Reversal preserves Hamming weight, while complement and $\comp \circ \rev$ generally change it.
+Thus King Wen is naturally characterized by a Hamming-weight preservation principle, or equivalently by a phase-stable weighted variational principle.